hlucey/third-party/cis5-iam.md

 **Authentication - Step 1:** When a user navigates to your `dashboard_url`, redirect browser to `<authorization_endpoint>?client_id=<your-client-id>&redirect_uri=<your-redirect-uri>&response-type=code&state=<your-resource-instance-id>`

-* If the user is logged in, a redirect immediately comes back to the redirect URL providing a code and state value.
-If the user isn't logged in, the user receives a login prompt and a redirect occurs back to the redirect URL providing a code and state value.
+* If a user is logged in, they are immediately redirected.
+The browser does a call back to redirect the URI to provide a "code" response parameter and "state" value.

-* The user enters credentials.

-* The browser does a call back to redirect the URI to provide a "code" response parameter and "state" value.
+* If a user is not logged in, a log in prompt will appear.
+After a successful log in, the browser does a call back to redirect the URI to provide a "code" response parameter and "state" value.

 **Authentication - Step 2:** Exchange the code for an access token calling